 Rural Health online has been developed to help you to understand how working in a rural health setting can be different from urban health settings and what to look for on your rural health experience.
 The online learning unit consists of ten short online mini-modules for you to work through.
 It will take you around an hour and a half to complete all modules.
 You can log out and come back and complete modules not yet completed.

-The clothing grant provides eligible students with a $50 voucher to use at FedUni Store to purchase required uniforms for placements and labs etc. Students need to be enrolled full-time at a FedUni campus in an undergraduate degree.
-Students can apply for one clothing grant per year.
+The clothing grant provides eligible students with a voucher to use at a FedUni Store to purchase required uniforms for placements and labs etc. Students need to be enrolled full-time at a FedUni campus in an undergraduate degree.
+Eligible students may be awarded a maximum of one (1) Clothing Grant.

-The computer grant provides eligible students with a laptop, with keyboard, pen and case.
-To be eligible students need to be enrolled full-time at a FedUni campus in an undergraduate degree with 12 months or more remaining until the completion of the degree.
+The computer grant provides eligible students with a laptop (subject to availability).
+To be eligible, students need to be enrolled full-time at a FedUni campus in an undergraduate degree with 12 months or more remaining until the completion of the degree.
 Computers are available post census of each semester.

 Availability: limited awards